mattcroat/joy-of-code/posts/sveltekit-progressive-enhancement/sveltekit-progressive-enhancement.md

 ## Svelte Actions To The Rescue

-The previous code is a bit tedious to write, so you can use [Svelte actions](https://svelte.dev/tutorial/actions) to make it more reusable.
+The previous code is a bit tedious to write for every form, so you can use [Svelte actions](https://svelte.dev/tutorial/actions) to make it more reusable.

 ```ts:src/lib/form.ts showLineNumbers
 export function enhance(form: HTMLFormElement) {